name2005117/mic_project/README.md

 # mic_project
-This is the project for mic
+This is the project for mic.